How to clean your composite deck: step-by-step guide

 But DIY cleaning won’t always cut it, and that’s O.K.

 If you have broad-ranging discolouration that just doesn’t seem to be coming off as well as you think it should, invest in professional plastic deck cleaning Perth services.
-We have access to commercial-grade cleaners that are composite-safe but pack more punch than household products.
+We have access to commercial-grade cleaners that are composite-safe but have a greater impact than household products.

 On the other hand, if you’re getting major fading or discolouration in large areas, get an expert to weigh in.
-What may look like stubborn dirt could actually be UV damage or a manufacturing defect that’s covered by warranty.
+What appears to be stubborn dirt could actually be UV damage or a warranty-covered manufacturing defect.

 We’ve seen our fair share of trex decks and Millboard decks in Perth here at Eco Carpentry, so we know what to look (and listen) for, and can fill you in.